GrammaTech/cl-capstone/README.md

 CAPSTONE
 ========

-Common Lisp bindings to the Capstone decompiler (version 4). https://github.com/aquynh/capstone
+Common Lisp bindings to the Capstone disassembler (version 4). https://github.com/aquynh/capstone

 The CAPSTONE package provides raw access to the capstone C API from